mallory-scotton/paint/README.md

 ---

-*Crafted with ❤️ and countless hours of coding* ✨
+*Made with ❤️ and lots of learning* ✨

-Made with passion for digital art and the C programming language.
-MyPaint represents the culmination of advanced graphics programming, user interface design, and software architecture principles.
+A first-year project exploring graphics programming, C language, and CSFML.
+This paint application demonstrates fundamental concepts in multimedia programming and user interface development.